forcepusher/Relay/README.md

 See [package Readme file here](https://github.com/forcepusher/WebSocketRelay/tree/master/Packages/com.bananaparty.websocketrelay)

 Networking as simple as it gets (for programmers though).
+The goal is to provide bare minimum code to get things done.

 Key priorities:
 1. Developer Experience - JSON data stream for developing.
 Binary for shipping (JSON debug output on demand).